bengtmartensson/AGirs/README.md

 ## Configuration
 It is a modular program that is heavily based on CPP symbols, defined in the configuration file <code>config.h</code>.
-This determinines the capacities of the compiled program, and adapts the configuration to the underlying hardware.
+This determines the capacities of the compiled program, and adapts the configuration to the underlying hardware.
 The options are (somewhat) documented in <code>Girs/config.h</code>.
 Not all combination are sensible or implemented.
 Some of the non-sensible